Why Windows Search Freezes for 30 Seconds After Every Reboot

 2026-04-15

 Windows Search on four different Windows 11 machines was broken after every reboot — a 30-second blank window before results appeared.
 Different hardware, different user profiles, same symptom.
 Registry hacks, index rebuilds, driver updates, none of it helped.
-So I built custom Frida instrumentation, traced 46 SearchHost threads, and found a cascade of four interacting bottlenecks — ending with a kernel minifilter deadlock between the search indexer and Dropbox that nobody had documented before.
+Custom Frida instrumentation on 46 SearchHost threads uncovered a cascade of four interacting bottlenecks — ending with a kernel minifilter deadlock between the search indexer and Dropbox that nobody had documented before.
 The common denominator across all four machines was Dropbox with Smart Sync enabled.
+The mitigations below reduce the stall but don't eliminate it; a second failure mode — orphan sync root registrations left behind by profile migrations — keeps the deadlock alive long after boot.
+The durable fix is further down: a replacement search engine that never opens a file.

 Background